All Episodes

 And they can control whether the defense even gets to call a single witness.

-They bring them back from Afghanistan, try them here in the U.S. and they don't allow any of their witnesses to come back.
+They bring them back from Afghanistan, try them here in the U.S., and they don't allow any of their witnesses to come back.

-They go, Oh, well, no, they they can't come back there, you know, in in a combat theater.
+They go, oh, well, no, they can't come back.

-It has been being abused, and it's time, and I I've been pushing for a few years now, and I've got Derek Miller on the staff helping.
+And I've been pushing for a few years now, and I've got Derek Miller on the staff helping.

-Um, but we clean up some of these things that prevent our military members from having fair trials, from having due process, and it allows somebody like a uh gutless commander to crush people under them because they are basically the judge,
+But we clean up some of these things that prevent our military members from having fair trials, from having due process.

-jury, prosecution, and the judges, they are evaluated by the commander that sends these things to court.
+And the judges, they are evaluated by the commander that sends these things to court.

 And if you're a judge and you want to stay in the military, you've got to please the commanding general.

-So there are a lot of ways that a military commander like General Alford can crush military members that are just concerned and they're devoted to their country and to the United States Marine Corps.
+So there are a lot of ways that a military commander like General Alfred can crush military members that are just concerned and they're devoted to their country and to the United States Marine Corps.

-Uh and those things have to be reformed.
+And those things have to be reformed.

 They've got to be.

-Let me let me give the last word.
+Let me give the last word.

 Yeah, please.